 After a month, symptoms of withdrawal are still common but fading.
 The patient may be feeling the psychological effects of this addiction for some time, especially anxiety.

 The worst is usually over at this point in the benzo withdrawal symptoms timeline.
 However, the patient should not be discouraged if they have some days that feel like setbacks in the intensity of symptoms.

 It’s common to experience fluctuations in symptoms as they continue to fade.

 It’s also common for the patients with more severe benzodiazepines addictions to still be experiencing symptoms at this time, especially for those who took long-acting benzos.
 Some patients may even experience symptoms for years.
 Those with dual diagnosis might have the hardest time getting back on their feet.

 Benzo withdrawal is difficult.
 It’s got a bad reputation and for good reason.
 We provide additional information on a variety of substances’ withdrawal symptoms to help you navigate the detox process.
 If you’re seeking out help for an addiction to benzos, know that you are brave.

 There are tons of misconceptions out there, held by both laymen and medical professionals.
-That’s why it’s important to do plenty of research and seek out an experienced specialist during this difficult time.
+That’s why it’s important to do plenty of research and seek an experienced specialist and reputable drug detox and rebab during this difficult time.
 We hope that this guide to the benzo withdrawal symptoms timeline is a useful start.

 Addiction specialists at Muse can help analyze your situation, determine if you qualify for a dual diagnosis, and help get you into a recovery program that’s right for you.
 Contact us and we will fight your addiction together.